waleyinka/polygon_data_pipeline/README.md

 - API Extraction: Fetching stock tickers and metadata from Polygon.io using Python.

-- Data Export: Writing raw data into CSV files with a consistent schema for ingestion.
+- Data Export: Writing raw data into CSV file (tickers.csv) with a consistent schema for ingestion.